Skip to content

 Instructions

-• Preheat the oven to 350°F, with rack on lower middle position.
+• Preheat oven to 350°F, with rack on lower middle position.
 Spray a 12-inch cast iron skillet with spray oil of your choice.

-• In a mixing bowl, whisk together the flour, baking powder, and salt; set aside.
-In a stand mixer fitted with paddle attachment, mix butter with both sugars on medium-high speed, scraping sides of bowl and the paddle a couple of times.
-Add eggs and vanilla extract; mixing on medium speed another minute,
+• In a stand mixer fitted with paddle attachment, mix butter with both sugars on medium-high speed, scraping sides of bowl and the paddle a couple of times.
+Add eggs and vanilla extract; mixing on medium speed another minute.

 • Gradually add flour mixture and mix on low speed just until cookie dough forms.
 Scrape down sides of bowl and paddle.
 Stir in the chocolate chips by hand.